LitoMore/simple-icons-cdn/README.md

 #### `icon_slug`

+You can simply click the icon title on [simpleicons.org](https://simpleicons.org) to copy the slug to your clipboard.

 All icon slugs can be found at [slugs.md](https://github.com/simple-icons/simple-icons/blob/master/slugs.md).

 #### `color`

 Optional.
-Default to the color of icon from [Simpleicons.org](https://simpleicons.org).
+Default to the color of icon from [simpleicons.org](https://simpleicons.org).
 It supports [hex colors](https://developer.mozilla.org/en-US/docs/Web/CSS/hex-color) and [CSS keywords](https://www.w3.org/wiki/CSS/Properties/color/keywords).

 ### Example